dante-kelly/zero-to-prod-rust/README.md

 ## How to watch changes

-1. Run cargo watch, and optionally link, with `cargo watch -x check -t test -x run`.
+1. Run cargo watch, and optionally link, with `cargo watch -x check -x test -x run`.

 ## How to add crates